yutian-research/EnsnarlNet/Code/index.md

-In this folder, we include the code for GEMINI analysis.
+In this folder, we include the Python notebook for GEMINI analysis.

-"ensnarlNet_lattice_all.ipynb" contains the code for the analysis on ensnarled ladder and step lattices.
+"01_synthetic_lattices.ipynb" contains the code for the analysis on ensnarled ladder and step lattices.

-"ensnarlNet_data_all.ipynb" contains the code for the analysis of the real data of the mouse brain vasculature.
+"02_real_data.ipynb" contains the code for the analysis of the real data of the mouse brain vasculature.